olgierdh/mongoose-flashing-tool/README.md

 # Flashnchips

-Flashnchips (pronounced as /ˈfæn.(t)si/) is the Smart.js flashing tool.
+Flashnchips (also called FnC, pronounced as /ˈfæn.(t)si/) is the Smart.js flashing tool.
 It is designed to be simple, but provide advanced options via command-line flags.

 ## EP8266